cle-b/httpdbg-docs/docs/pyhttpdbg.md

 ## usage

-To trace the HTTP requests in your Python code, execute it by using the command `pyhttpdbg` instead `python`.
+To trace the HTTP requests in your Python code, execute it by using the command `pyhttpdbg` instead of `python`.

 ```console
 (venv) ~/$ pyhttpdbg -h